a2stuff/a2d/res/notes/testplan.md

 * Run System Speed DA.
 Click Normal then click OK.
 Verify DeskTop does not lock up.
 * Run System Speed DA.
 Click Fast then click OK.
 Verify DeskTop does not lock up.
 * Run DeskTop on a IIc.
 Launch Control Panel > System Speed.
 Click Normal and Fast.
 Verify that display does not switch from DHR to HR.
+* Run System Speed DA.
+Position the cursor to the left of the animation, where it is not flickering, and move it up and down.
+Verify that stray pixels are not left behind by the animation.

 ## Puzzle